flengyel/CornellNotesTemplate/README.md

 ## Adaptation

 The adaptations to sgmoye's original LaTeX code were as follows.
-The command to draw grid lines were replaced with a command to draw the standard twenty-seven ruled lines within the note box portion of the Cornell Notes design.
-The step size was set to size of the note box height divided by 27.
+The command to draw grid lines was replaced with a command to draw the standard twenty-seven ruled lines within the note box portion of the Cornell Notes design.
+The step size was set to height of the note box divided by 27.
 The cue section width and the summary section height were modified accordingly.
-Page numbers were suppressed and the margins were modified.
+Page numbers were suppressed and the margins were modified to better fit the page.

 ## Compilation